 This interdisciplinary programme aims to prepare students for professional autonomy and excellence in mega-building design and planning.
-The programme aims to train students for adopting the role of planners and designers of mega-buildings that perform sustainably, and gaining the skills required in response to the rising interest in sustainable design of the built environment.
+The programme aims to train students for adopting the role of planners and designers of sustainable mega-buildings, and adapting to shifting demands on this role as sustainable policies are increasingly supported by the public and by governments worldwide.
 Taught modules, project work and dissertations are aimed at equipping students with cognitive, experiential, analytic and synthetic skills, thus enabling them to engage in interdisciplinary design and practice of sustainable mega-buildings.

-- The programme modules are designed to comply with the Council on Tall Buildings and Urban Habitat (CTBUH) criteria and standards,
+- The course is accredited by the Council on Tall Buildings and Urban Habitat (CTBUH) at Illinois Institute of Technology in Chicago

 The course content is designed to assist students appreciate the interdependence and interrelationship of social, technological, and environmental issues and to be able to relate this to the particular economic, political and legal contexts of planning and designing mega-buildings.
 The course content introduces and reviews state of the art design methods of sustainable mega-buildings relating to architects, engineers and practitioners in the built environment.
 The course encourages students to articulate their sustainability perspective in design, so that they may become active and experienced at promoting the benefits of sustainable mega-buildings which are taking a significantly wider scale than in previous decades.

 The Programme is offered in full-time (one year) and part-time (two years) modes of study.

 - Stage one comprises the core and specialist modules (a total of 120 credits).

 - Stage two comprises the dissertation (60 credits).